JoelSjostrand/taggd/README.md

-TagGD barcode demultiplexing utilities for Spatial Transcriptomics data.
+#TagGD barcode demultiplexing utilities for Spatial Transcriptomics data.

-This is the Python version, which is a generalized and more up-to-date version of the C++ demultiplexer named "findIndexes" which you can find here https://github.com/pelinakan/UBD.
+This is the Python version, which is a generalized, optimized and more up-to-date version of the C++ demultiplexer named "findIndexes" which you can find here https://github.com/pelinakan/UBD.